 The URI Signing Package Attribute contains the URI Signing Information Elements in the Base-64 encoding with URL and Filename Safe Alphabet (a.k.a. "base64url") as specified in the Base-64 Data Encoding [RFC4648] document.
-The URI Signing Package Attribute is the only URI Signing attribute exposed in the Signed URI.
-The attribute MUST be the last parameter in the query string of the URI when the Signed URI is generated.
+The URI Signing Package Attribute is the only URI Signing Information Element exposed in a Signed URI.
+The attribute MUST be the last parameter in the query string component of the URI when the Signed URI is generated.
 However, a client or CDN may append other query parameters unrelated to URI Signing to the Signed URI.
 Such additional query parameters SHOULD NOT use the same name as the URI Signing Package Attribute to avoid namespace collision and potential failure of the URI Signing validation.
+In the case of a Signed Token, the URI Signing Package Attribute fully constitutes the Signed Token.

-The parameter name of the URI Signing Package Attribute shall be defined in the CDNI Metadata interface.
-If the CDNI Metadata interface does not include a parameter name for the URI Signing Package Attribute, the parameter name is set by configuration ((out of scope of this document).
+The query string parameter name of the URI Signing Package Attribute shall be defined in the CDNI Metadata interface.
+If the CDNI Metadata interface is not used, or does not include a parameter name for the URI Signing Package Attribute, the parameter name is set by configuration (out of scope of this document).

-2.5.
+3.5.
 User Agent Attributes